- Games, Toys, and Hobbies»

 This article is all about nitro powered RC cars and trucks, and what makes them tick.
 We'll talk about the technology behind these fun little beasts, and what makes them stop and go.
 We'll talk about care and maintenance, and lastly what you can expect in terms of price if you want to pick one up!

-Nitro Powered RC Cars and Trucks: Technology What Makes Fast Remote Control Cars Tick
+Technology That Makes Fast Remote Control Cars Tick

 As you can no doubt imagine, a nitro powered RC car is a little bit more technologically advanced than your typical 'toy grade' RC car.
 (Toy grade refers to any low powered remote control car, like the ones you're used to finding in your Christmas stocking).